 5. Homework must be stapled.
 There is no stapler in class.
 Staple homework before you get to class.

 For each homework assignment you will be asked to use at least two non-encyclopedia (including web encyclopedias like Encarda and Wikipedia) sources.
 You can use web sites, but be sure you use at least two different web sites.
-You can use more than one.
-Be sure to check the urls.
+Using more than two sources is encouraged.
+Be sure to check the urls if you use web sites.
 Many web sites look different but are the same source (they will have same beginning part of their url).

 1. For an exact quote you must put the text in parentheses, with the reference, for example;